 - Blowing bubbles at different strengths or through different sizes of hose

-- Rain sticks, plastic bag, shower heads can all be used to create different styles of rain.
+- Rain sticks, plastic bag and shower heads can all be used to create different styles of rain.

 - Waving and flexing pieces of sheet metal.
 Vary the sound and volume by using sheets of different sizes.